isfett/php-analyzer/docs/MostUsedConditions.md

 - Declare which directory (recursive) you want to inspect
 - Change the suffixes (default is just *.php)
 - Exclude dirs/files/patterns
-- Whitelist patterns (if you just want to check one file)
+- Whitelist patterns (if you just want to check one/some file/s)
-- Declare which conditions are interesting (like: If or If and ElseIf, see [Visitors](#visitors))
+- Declare which conditions are interesting (like: only If or If and ElseIf, just ElseIf, just Ternary or Coalesce, see [Visitors](#visitors))
-- Post-process conditions (like split issets or by logical operators, remove assignments, see [Processors](#processors))
+- Post-process conditions (like split isset or by logical operators, remove assignments, see [Processors](#processors))
-- Activate Flip-Checking
+- Activate Flip-Checking (maybe you want to check which conditions are not well written in yoda)
 - Exclude conditions with less than n occurrences
-- generate a csv (to plot graphs in excel or gplot)
+- generate a csv (to plot graphs in [Excel](#create-a-log10-graph-in-excel) or gplot)

 ### Syntax
 ```shell script